Understanding Client Flags

 A client may receive a flag if they contain a password which meets any of the following criteria:

-- The Client Password Rotation Policy has been exceeded (a password has expired)
+- The Client Password Rotation Policy has been exceeded (a password has expired).

-- One or more passwords need to be changed (a Passportal User account has been disabled which had access to that password)
+- One or more passwords need to be changed (a Passportal User account has been disabled which had access to that password).

-- One or more passwords using the AD Sync do not match up with the data on the Domain Controller (and are set to "Report Mismatched")
+- One or more passwords using the AD Sync do not match up with the data on the Domain Controller (and are set to Report Mismatched).

 - If more than one password is flagged within that client, the number of passwords flagged will be indicated in a golden circle to the upper right of the flag.

-If you want to see what the flag(s) are indicating, hover your mouse over the flag:
+- If you want to see what the flag(s) are indicating, hover your mouse over the flag:

-"Password Expired" indicates a password has exceeded the Client Password Rotation Policy.
+- Password Expired indicates a password has exceeded the Client Password Rotation Policy.

-"AD Change" indicates an AD Sync mismatch.
+- AD Change indicates an AD Sync mismatch.